saytoonz/Noteify/README.md

 Organize

 Use powerful Search & Sort to quickly find what you need.
 Create folders to organize your notes.
 Priority and Revision fields keep your notes in order.

-We've set out to create a beautiful (and free!) note and document sharing App.
-We've started out fairly small but we're hoping to grow our platform and following quickly.
-We'd love to hear your feedback and thank you for your support.